sourcegraph/handbook/content/product-engineering/department-meeting.md

 Format & content

 - A week prior to the meeting, we will send out a presentation including video updates from Directors, and VP Engineering & Product.
-As a follow up of watching the videos, there will be a doc to add your questions and upvot questions for Product/eng leadership to answer live at the meeting.
+As a follow up of watching the videos, there will be a Q&A Google doc to add your questions and upvote questions for Product/eng leadership to answer live at the meeting.

   - The video update may contain: OKR progress updates, org updates, new processes, guest speakers from other departments, etc.

 - 30 min live Q&A session

   - Live Q&A is meant to foster conversation and discussion.

-Please watch content in advance of the meeting and submit your questions via the doc before the call to maximize value of time spent synchronously.
+  - Please watch content in advance of the meeting and submit your questions via the Q&A doc before the call to maximize value of time spent synchronously.

-  - You should add your questions and/or comments to the Q&A doc a week before the live Q&A session so they can get upvoted to answer live.
+  - You can start adding your questions and/or comments to the Q&A doc a week before the live Q&A session so people can view and upvote.

   - Preface your question with your full name (first and last name) or "anonymous" if you prefer to remain unknown.